Gastritis refers to the irritation and inflammation or infection of the stomach lining.

 The classic symptom of gastritis is vomiting.

 A dog with acute gastritis vomits shortly after eating.
 He may also belch and feel nauseated.
-He looks weak and lethargic.
+As a result, the dog may look weak and lethargic.

 Also, the dog becomes weak and lethargic as he suffers from appetite loss and weight loss.
 He may also have a dull hair coat.